apetrycki/daikinskyport/README.md

 - Fix services - not sure what I'm doing wrong, it looks to me the same as the ecobee
 - Get rid of time on weather forecast
-- Would like to understand more of the parameters in the API and get them documented